 In order to properly seal off the entrance or entrances to a structure, the owner shall cause all doors and windows therein to be closed, using plywood which shall be at least 3/8 inch thick and shall be cut and fitted to cover the door frames and windows.
 The plywood shall be securely nailed to the building and prime painted.

 The owner shall have 30 days from the date of the posting of the structure and the mailing of a copy of the notice to the last known owner of record or of the personal service of notice upon the owner to abate the violation.
-Failure to comply shall constitute a violation of this chapter.
-A conviction of an owner shall not bar further prosecutions for noncompliance with this chapter subsequent to such conviction.
-An offense against this chapter shall constitute a violation.
+Failure to comply shall constitute a violation of this article.
+A conviction of an owner shall not bar further prosecutions for noncompliance with this article subsequent to such conviction.
+An offense against this article shall constitute a violation.

 Subsequent to the notice provided for in § 242-4 or 242-8, as the case may be, and the failure of the owner to abate the violation, the Township, in lieu of or in addition to prosecution of the owner, may undertake to secure the structure, utilizing either Township personnel or independent contractors for the performance of the work.
 The cost thereof shall be assessed as a lien against the property in accordance with the laws of the State of New Jersey.

 If the owner cannot be ascertained or is not locatable, then a notice may be published once in each of two consecutive weeks in the official newspaper of the Township, advising of the existence of a structure and that, if the same is not secured within 30 days from the date of the last publication, the Township will secure the structure and assess the cost thereof as a lien against the premises, which lien may be enforced as prescribed by law.